How to use TerrAvion imagery to detect sugarcane aphid infestations and time targeted insecticide treatments.

 - Start scouting your field, in 4 or 5 different areas, once a week a few weeks after sorghum emergence.

-- If you find a sugarcane aphid presence, increase frequency of scouting to 2 field visits per week.
+- If you find a sugarcane aphid presence, increase the frequency of scouting to 2 field visits per week.

 - If aphid infestation increases, consult with your agronomist about the recommended action threshold for your field.